Is Bad Grammar And The Internet Killing Your Brand?

-For those who have spent time on the internet, which is all of us, they know how the internet has truly lowered the spelling and grammar standards across the board.
-Spelling errors, typos and even grammatical errors are looked over.
-Especially when memes and acronyms are occupying the internet world while auto-correct is our constant companion in every write-up.
-With the constant use of abbreviations such as ‘u’ for ‘you’, ‘pls’ for ‘please’ and ‘tmrw’ for ‘tomorrow’, one can agree that texting, social media and the internet in general has changed the way we use language.
-This has led to one main question, is bad grammar and the internet killing your brand?
+For those who have spent time on the internet, which is all of us, they know how the internet has genuinely lowered the spelling and grammar standards across the board.
+Spelling errors, typos, and even grammatical errors are looked over.
+Mainly when memes and acronyms are occupying the internet world while auto-correct is our constant companion in every write-up, with the continuous use of abbreviations such as ‘u’ for ‘you,’ ‘pls’ for ‘please’ and ‘tmrw’ for ‘tomorrow,’ one can agree that texting, social media, and the internet, in general, has changed the way we use language.
+This has led to one main question, Is bad grammar and the internet killing your brand?

 Digital Branding and Internet Speak